Ąžuolas Tubelis: College career

 On 27 May 2020, Tubelis committed to play college basketball for Arizona.
 He joined the team with his twin brother, Tautvilas.
 Tubelis was considered a four-star recruit by 247Sports.

 On 2 February 2023, Tubelis posted a career-high 40 points and nine rebounds in an 91–76 win over Oregon.
-As a freshmen, he averaged 12.2 points and 7.1 rebounds per game, and was named to the All-Pac-12 honorable mention and All-Freshman Team.
-Tubelis was named first-team All-Pac-12 as a sophomore.
+As a freshman, he averaged 12.2 points and 7.1 rebounds per game, and was named to the All-Pac-12 honorable mention and All-Freshman Team.
+Tubelis was named first-team All-Pac-12 as a sophomore and a junior.
+He declared for the NBA draft, but was not widely projected to be selected.
+According to Seth Davis of The Athletic, there were questions on his ability to switch onto smaller players away from the basket.
+ArizonaSports.com wrote that his slow footspeed could be a concern.

+Professional career

+After going undrafted in the 2023 NBA draft, Tubelis joined the Philadelphia 76ers for the NBA Summer League.
+Afterwards, on 17 July 2023, he signed a two-way contract with the 76ers and their NBA G League affiliate, the Delaware Blue Coats.
+However, he was waived by the 76ers on 25 October.

+On 8 November, he re-signed with Rytas Vilnius and then was loaned to Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).
+On 14 May 2024, Tubelis received the LKL Most Valuable Player Award after averaging 17.5 points, 7 rebounds and 1.1 blocks during the regular season.
+He led Neptūnas to an eight-game winning streak which helped the team secure a playoff spot.

+On 18 July 2025, Tubelis signed three–year (2+1) contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

 National team career

 Tubelis played for Lithuania at the 2016 FIBA U16 European Championship in Radom, where he averaged 4.9 points and 4.3 rebounds per game.
 At the 2018 FIBA U16 European Championship in Novi Sad, he averaged 14.3 points, 10.4 rebounds and 2.7 blocks per game.
 Tubelis represented Lithuania at the 2019 FIBA U18 European Championship in Volos, averaging 14.9 points, 12.6 rebounds and 3.4 blocks per game.

+Tubelis debuted in the Lithuania men's national basketball team during the 2024 FIBA Men's Olympic Qualifying Tournaments in San Juan, Puerto Rico and in four games averaged 4 points, 1.3 rebounds per game.
+Later he also represented Lithuania in the EuroBasket 2025 qualification and EuroBasket 2025.
+In 2025, Tubelis was for the first time included into the final roster of the Lithuania men's national basketball team during a major tournament – EuroBasket 2025 and by averaging 9.9 points, 7 rebounds, 1.4 assists per game he was one of the team leaders.